 Devotion is attraction.
 He attracts us and we attract Him through devotion.

-Now, I leave the platform to my teacher, my Baba, Shrii Shrii Anandamurti who in my view was one of the highest expressions of the Universal Teacher on Earth.
+Now, I leave the platform to my guru, my Baba, Shrii Shrii Anandamurti who in my view was one of the highest expressions of the Universal Teacher on Earth.

 “There is mutual attraction everywhere.
 A tiny ant attracts a large entity and the large entity attracts the tiny ant.
 In the sentimental flow of devotion, when a person thinks that he or she is attracting the vast universe including Parama Purusha, and I am also being attracted, this conscious feeling of mutual attraction is termed Bhakti (devotion) in psychological parlance.
 Whether literate or illiterate, young or old, one endowed with this element of devotion is said to have a successful career, for the highest fulfillment of microcosmic existence lies in the very capacity of attracting the Great.
 The greatest Entity is attracting you with a mighty force.
 You are also attracting the greatest Entity with your limited force – you are not inferior to anyone.”